coopie/mesite/posts/playing_around_with_noise_as_targets.md

 (Yann Lecun) *Learning The LeDistribution*

-Recording the learned mapping from a 256-dimensional $N(0, I)$ to a 2D distribution
+Recording the learned mapping from a 256-dimensional $N(0, I)$ to a 2D "image" distribution
 </div>

 ---